birkirbrynjarsson/TGRAF-3d-Maze/README.md

 ## Assignment 4 - Shaders and Lighting

-1. Build a lighting model, implement the lighting calculations in the shaders and handle any variables needed to run them correctly.
-1. Lighting model needs to include a material for what is being rendered and more than one light.
-1. Full lighting model would have diffues, specular & ambient for every light + global ambience color.
-  - + Diffuse, specular and ambient for the material being rendered.
-  - + Position and direction for each light.
-Position for material comes from vertex geometry being sent through the shader.

-### Choices

-- How many lights
-- Lightning calculations per vertex or per pixel/fragment.
-  - Make sure you understand the difference and what information needs to flow between vertex and fragment shader in each case.
-- Fixed directional, positions of lights (more flexibility can be cool but complex and unnecessary).
-- Shaders are part of assignment 3, only return pdf report for assignment 4.

-### The report

-**2 Chapters**.

 ### Description of the lighting model

 We've spent a good amount of time tweaking our shader class and the vertex shader for some specular higlighting.
 We never got a satisfying look so we've just fallen back to our original basic diffuse light.
 We'd love to spend some more time on this, but our brains are fried and learning from 4 hour youtube videos is a terrible medium for tired minds.